 Are you looking to recycle some old canvases around your home?
+How about an old shirt?
+Let’s create a “new to you” sign from old items you probably have laying around the home.

-This idea also works well if you find some very cheap décor items at the thrift store like I did.
+This idea also works well if you find some very cheap decor items at the thrift store like I did.

 I had shopped for old shirts to make the embroidery hoop wreaths and found this 6×18” canvas for a $1 and decided it needed some creativity.